graffou/agravic/README.md

 * Alternatively, build the invader example.
 Type:
 * make -f Makefile_invaders
 * Install putty (sudo apt-get install putty on ubuntu platforms)
 * Open putty.
 Configure putty for a Serial, 115200 bauds session using /dev/ttyACM0 device (the Vidor board might show up as the /dev/ttyACM1 or /dev/ttyUSB* device).
-Opening putty seems to be required for proper serial configuration.
+Opening putty is sometimes required for proper serial configuration.
 * The FW is loaded via the USB serial port of the Arduino Vidor (the arduino FW mirrors it to the HW UART of the Risc-V SoC)
 * from the FIRMWARE directory:
-* sudo dd if=led.bin of=/dev/ttyACM0
-* or sudo dd if=invaders.bin of=/dev/ttyACM0 for the agravic invaders
+* use the load script to download the binary file: load invaders.bin
-* The HDMI console screen should turn blue during code download
+* The HDMI console screen should (shortly) turn blue during FW upload
-* The code is loaded: it displays a few stange messages then waits for serial transactions.
-Type characters in the putty console, they should show up in the HDMI console.
-If loading did not went well, the console might turn blue for a while, and you will see some hex data (this is the risc-V trace in case of trap).
-* Alternatively, you should see the agravic invaders
+* If the firmware does not load properly, the risc-V core might go into trap.
+The HDMI console then shows the execution trace, and might even turn red.
+Reset the board, then check that putty is open and set properly.
 * Code can be reloaded without resetting the Vidor board.
 However, I am aware that there might be some glitches (the HW is not properly resetted after code loading)
+* To play agravic invaders, bring the putty window to the front.
+Use the 's' and 'd' keys to move your ship, space bar to fire.

 ## What is Agravic ?
 Agravic is a framework that enables writing VHDL-like code inside a C++ program.